How to Make a Mint Julep with Vodka

 Mint juleps were first served at the opening of Churchill Downs in 1816.
 It was so well received it became their signature drink in 1875.

-The classic mint julep is prepared with bourbon and mint syrup and is likely one of the better known of the bourbon cocktails.
+The classic mint julep is prepared with bourbon and mint syrup and is likely one of the better-known of bourbon cocktails.
 Though traditionalists may gasp, it can be made with vodka as well.

 What Is In a Mint Julep with Vodka?